OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/setuptools-and-setup-do-_pie.md

     ```shell
     pip uninstall numpy matplotlib
     ```
+{{% notice warning %}}
+Make sure `pip` points to your current virtual environment (you can check this by typing `pip --version`.
+Particularly, if admin rights are necessary to uninstall and install packages, you're probably using `pip` in your global Python environment.
+To make sure that you run the correct `pip` for your correct Python environment, run `python -m pip <pip command>` instead of `pip <pip command>`.)
+{{% /notice %}}

 3. Install the `tstools` package with `pip`.
     Remember: `pip install <location of setup file>` Notice how `numpy` and `matplotlib` are automatically downloaded (can you find from where?)